Trichomonas vaginitis is usually sexually transmitted.

 The protozoa Trichomonas vaginalis can cause symptoms soon after they enter the vagina, or the protozoa can remain in the vagina or on the cervix (the lower part of the uterus that opens into the vagina) for weeks or months without causing any symptoms.
 The bladder may also be infected.
 In men, the protozoa usually cause no symptoms and may remain in the urinary tract for a few days or weeks without causing symptoms.
 Thus, women and men may be unaware that they are infecting their sex partners.

 Trichomonas genital infections (trichomoniasis) are almost always sexually transmitted.
 Women can be infected through sexual contact with men or women.
 But men can be infected through sexual contact only with women, not with men.
-Many people who have this infection have other sexually transmitted diseases.
+Many people who have this infection also have gonorrhea or another sexually transmitted diseases.

 Because the protozoa can remain in women for a long time without causing symptoms, determining when the infection was acquired and thus from whom can be difficult or impossible.

-Women may have a green or yellow vaginal discharge that is sometimes frothy, profuse, or both.
+Women with Trichomonas vaginitis may have a green or yellow vaginal discharge that is sometimes frothy, profuse, or both.
 It may smell fishy.
-The genital area may itch, and the vagina may be red and tender.
+The genital area may itch, and the vagina may be red and tender (irritated).
 As a result, sexual intercourse may be painful.
 Urination may also be painful if the bladder becomes infected.

 If girls or women have a vaginal discharge that is unusual or that lasts for more than a few days or have other vaginal symptoms, they should see a doctor.